ramit21/geb-groovy-automation/README.md

 4) Install groovy plugin into your eclipse: Groovy/Grails Tool Suite (GTSS)

-5) In eclipse, configure the maven project as a groovy project. (remove groovy libraries from classpath if server is not starting. keep the DSL groovy libraries though).
+5) In eclipse, configure the maven project as a groovy project. (remove groovy libraries from classpath if server is not starting.
+	Keep the DSL groovy libraries though).

 6) Make sure that path of groovy files (/test/groovy) is correctly configured in Java build path, and in the Groovy Compiler settings.
 The output folder for /test/groovy should be gebpoc/target/test-classe as in the screenshot (java build path.jpg)

+7) The sceurity settings should be same on IE for all options in Tools -> Security.

+8) Launch the test suite: mvn test